magdalena-horowitz/Interactive-Lab-Hub/Lab 5/README.md

 1. Test, characterize your interactive device.
 Show faults in the detection and how the system handled it.

 ## Overview
-Building upon the paper-airplane metaphor (we're understanding the material of machine learning for design), here are the four sections of the lab activity:
+#### Building upon the paper-airplane metaphor (we're understanding the material of machine learning for design), here are the four sections of the lab activity:
 ---
-## Brainstorming Ideas:
+## Brainstorming Ideas for Our Version:

-****Our idea is to make zoom for teachers easier and important lecture materials readily available after the class.
-This would include, but not be limited to:****
+Our idea is to make zoom for teachers easier and important lecture materials readily available after the class.
+This would include, but not be limited to:

 _Face Detection_